 Hugo Drogemuller – Over the past two seasons, 26-year-old Drogemuller has established himself as a fan favourite and was part of the leadership group this year, while predominantly playing as a centre-half forward with the ability to back up in the ruck.

-Clinton Gallio – NT Thunder is excited to welcome Clinton Gallio, a 27-year-old tough inside midfielder who has been setting the NTFL alight after a great South Australian career.
+Clinton Gallio – Son of NT footy great, Wally Gallio the 27-year-old tough inside midfielder who has been setting the NTFL alight after a great South Australian career.